Franz Brentano (1838-1917)

 Franz Brentano was a major philosopher of the second half of the 19th century who had a strong impact on the development of early phenomenology and analytic philosophy of mind.
 Brentano’s influence on students such as Karl Stumpf and Edmund Husserl was extensive, but Sigmund Freud was also much inspired by Brentano’s teaching and personality.
 Along with Bernard Bolzano, Brentano is acknowledged today as the co-founder of the Austrian tradition of philosophy.

-Brentano is best remembered for his contributions to the study of mental phenomena.
-Two theses in particular have been the focus of important debates in 20th century philosophy: his thesis of the intentional nature of mental phenomena, and his thesis that all mental phenomena have a self-directed structure which makes them objects of inner perception.
-The first thesis has been taken up by proponents of the representational theory of mind, while the second thesis has been taken up by philosophers who advocate a self-representational theory of consciousness.
+Two of his theses have been the focus of important debates in 20th century philosophy: the thesis of the intentional nature of mental phenomena, and the thesis that all mental phenomena have a self-directed structure which makes them objects of inner perception.
+The first thesis has been taken up by proponents of the representational theory of mind, while the second thesis continues to inspire philosophers who advocate a self-representational theory of consciousness.

 Brentano’s interests, however, were not limited to the philosophy of mind.
 His ambition was greater: to make the study of mental phenomena the basis for renewing philosophy altogether.
 This renewal would encompass all philosophical disciplines, but especially logic, ethics, and aesthetics.
 Moreover, Brentano was a committed metaphysician, much in contrast to Kant’s transcendental idealism and its further developments in German philosophy.
 Brentano advocated a scientific method to rival Kantianism that combined Aristotelian ideas with Cartesian rationalism and English empiricism.
 He was a firm believer in philosophical progress backed up by a theistic worldview.